-d) Reward functions of discretionary activity location attraction
+d) Reward functions of discretionary activity location attraction according to a least squares algorithm:

 In modeling individuals' destination choices for discretionary activities, consideration of the travel cost only is inadequate because it leads to a situation in which agents all choose the nearest shopping and entertainment destinations.
 However, it is a common phenomenon in reality that people travel far to entertainment centers that are more attractive.
 Therefore, the reward functions of location attraction for discretionary activities are constructed based on both individuals' preferences and the quality of the facilities in various traffic zones: